 Leever continued this series of autobiographical strips in the comics information magazines Striprofiel and Stripschrift from 1980.
 The episodes give an openhearted look in the professional life of a comic artist, and his struggles with clients and colleagues.
 But also his family life, childhood and personal insecurities are covered; all colored with an absurd exaggeration or melancholic nod.
 'Gleevers Dagboek' was the first comics diary in the Netherlands.
 The genre was picked up in the 1990s by a new wave of female authors like Barbara Stok and Maaike Hartjes, who generally get the credit for introducing this type of comics in The Netherlands.
 The lack of recognition has alway bugged Leever, but it did give him new material for future installments...

 In 1981, he was assigned by comic magazine Eppo to draw the puzzles page.
 He later also briefly took over the 'Eppo' comic from Uco Egmond (1983-1984).
 He joined the comic artists group Studio Arnhem and it was in this inspirational environment that he fully developed himself into a professional comic artist.
+The other studio members were Hanco Kolk, Aloys Oosterwijk, René Meulenbroek, Ben Jansen and Evert Geradts.
 He was with the studio from July 1982 until late 1985.
-With studio members Hanco Kolk and René Meulenbroek, he created 'Ernst Vrolijk en Dik Hout' for the Dutch section of the magazine Robbedoes.
+An early Gleever production at the studio was a comic strip for the OnderwijsWijzer, a supplement about education for several regional newspapers in 1983.
+With Kolk and Meulenbroek, he created 'Ernst Vrolijk en Dik Hout' for the Dutch section of the magazine Robbedoes.
 For the same magazine, he also produced the gag strip 'De Vloek van Bangebroek' (1984-1985).
 This was his first solo comic in a mainstream magazine, and dealt with a village of vampires, monsters and zombies.

 It was also during his Studio Arnhem days that Leever met Wilma Leenders, his future wife and the colorist of all his work since then.
 Wilma established herself as Holland's leading comics colorist, and has worked with a great many artists and magazines.
 Gerard and Wilma's children, the twins Lonneke and Kelly, and son Daan, have all inherited their mother's skills and work as colorists for the magazines Donald Duck and Tina.